Williams Racing: Renault engines (1989–1997)

 The team secured Renault as their engine supplier in 1989.
-Renault engines subsequently powered Williams' drivers to another four Drivers' and five Constructors' Championships up until Renault's departure from Formula One at the end of 1997.
+Renault engines subsequently powered Williams's drivers to another four Drivers' and five Constructors' Championships up until Renault's departure from Formula One at the end of 1997.
+The team brought in Adrian Newey to replace Frank Dernie.
 The combination of Renault's powerful engine and Adrian Newey's designing expertise led to the team dominating the sport in the mid-1990s alongside McLaren.
 Mansell had a record-breaking 1992 season, winning the title in record time and leading numerous races from pole to finish.
-Some maintain that Williams' FW14 and FW15 were "the most technologically advanced cars that will ever race in Formula One".